carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 ## Start Spyder

-We teach this lesson using Python in [Spyder] (Scientific Python Development Environment), a free integrated development environment (IDE) that comes with Anaconda.
+We teach this lesson using Python in [Spyder] (Scientific Python Development Environment), a free integrated development environment (IDE) included with Anaconda.
 Editing, interactive testing, debugging, and introspection tools are all included in Spyder.

 To start Spyder, type the command `spyder`, making sure you are still in the workshop environment: